-Since we assume that the attacker does not forget anything, having no unlinkability delta means that the probability of those items being related from the attacker's perspective stays exactly the same before (a-priori knowledge) and after the attacker's observations (a-posteriori knowledge of the attacker).
-To be able to express this conveniently, we use wordings like "perfect preservation of unlinkability w.r.t. specific items" to express that the unlinkability delta is minimal.
-Delta is minimal.
+Since we assume that the attacker does not forget anything, unlinkability cannot increase.
+Therefore, the unlinkability delta can never be positive.
+Having an unlinkability delta of zero means that the probability of those items being related from the attacker's perspective stays exactly the same before (a-priori knowledge) and after the attacker's observations (a-posteriori knowledge of the attacker).
+To be able to express this conveniently, we use wordings like "perfect preservation of unlinkability w.r.t. specific items" to express that the unlinkability delta is zero.
+The same before the attacker of the attacker of unlinkability w.r.t. specific items.

-E.g., the unlinkability delta of two messages is sufficiently small (minimal) for an attacker if the probability describing his a-posteriori knowledge that these two messages are sent by the same sender and/or received by the same recipient is sufficiently (exactly) the same as the probability imposed by his a-priori knowledge.31 operations in the system."
+E.g., the unlinkability delta of two messages is sufficiently small (zero) for an attacker if the probability describing his a-posteriori knowledge that these two messages are sent by the same operations in the system."
 In contrast to this definition, the meaning of unlinkability in this text is less focused on the user, but deals with unlinkability of "items" and therefore takes a general approach.

-As the entropy of a message source might be an appropriate measure to quantify anonymity (and thereafter "anonymity" might be used as a quantity), we may use definitions to quantify unlinkability (and thereafter "unlinkability" might be used as a quantity as well).
+27 As the entropy of a message source might be an appropriate measure to quantify anonymity (and thereafter "anonymity" might be used as a quantity), we may use definitions to quantify unlinkability (and thereafter "unlinkability" might be used as a quantity as well).
 Quantifications of unlinkability can be either probabilities or entropies, or whatever is useful in a particular context.

-28 If the attacker has no a-priori knowledge about the particular IOIs, having no unlinkability delta implies unlinkability.
-But if the attacker has a-priori knowledge covering the relationships of all IOIs, having no unlinkability delta does not imply any unlinkability at all.
-If there is no unlinkability from the very beginning, even preserving it completely does not yield any unlinkability.
-29 Normally, the attacker's knowledge cannot decrease (analogously to Shannon's definition of "perfect secrecy", see above).
+28 Normally, the attacker's knowledge cannot decrease (analogously to Shannon's definition of

+"perfect secrecy", see above).
 An exception of this rule is the scenario where the use of misinformation (inaccurate or erroneous information, provided usually without conscious effort at misleading, deceiving, or persuading one way or another [Wils93]) or disinformation (deliberately false or distorted information given out in order to mislead or deceive [Wils93]) leads to a growing uncertainty of the attacker which information is correct.
 A related, but different aspect is that information may become wrong (i.e., outdated) simply because the state of the world changes over time.
 Since data protection is not only about to protect the current state, but the past and history of a data subject as well, we will not make use of this different aspect in the rest of this paper.